wso2/docs-choreo-dev/en/developer-docs/docs/manage-databases-and-caches/choreo-managed-databases-and-caches.md

 !!! info "Note"
      - The capability to create {{ product_name }}-managed databases, vector databases, and cache services is available only for paid {{ product_name }} users.
      - Billing for these services will be included in your {{ product_name }} subscription, with pricing varying based on the service plan of the resources you create.
-For more details, see [Choreo Platform Services Billing](../references/choreo-platform-services-billing-and-upgrades.md#platform-service-billing-information).
+For more details, see [{{ product_name }} Platform Services Billing](../references/choreo-platform-services-billing-and-upgrades.md#platform-service-billing-information).

 !!!Tip "Explore the free trial"
     {{ product_name }} provides a 7-day free trial for all database types on the 'Hobbyist' service plan, available to free-tier users.